RiverRuby/halo2-lib-wasm/README.md

 Edit the `halo2-ecc/src/wasm.rs` file to make available whatever Rust functions you want in-browser.
 After that, run `sh ./scripts/build-wasm.sh` in `halo2-ecc`, which will automatically generate WASM for each of the different settings of the ECDSA circuit.

+### Benchmarking on metal

+If you want to get performance of the ECDSA circuits on metal, then you'll need to follow the following steps.
+First, you'll need to uncomment the code in `halo2-ecc/src/secp256k1/ecdsa.rs` that reads `PARAMS` from `.config` files, and comment out the portion that reads them from `halo2-ecc/src/secp256k1/params.rs`.
+Then, you'll need to run `cargo test --release -- --nocapture bench_secp256k1_ecdsa`.
+If you go to the specific test in `halo2-ecc/src/secp256k1/tests/ecdsa.rs`, then you can also output serialized versions of verification keys and proving keys if you desire.

 # halo2-lib original README

 ## Getting Started